Rank One Hilbert Geometries: Second Bounded Cohomology and Quasi-morphisms

-\begin{theorem} If $(\Omega,\G)$ is a rank-one Hilbert geometry, $\G$ is torsion-free and $\rho$ is any unitary representation of $~\G$ on a uniformly convex Banach space $E \neq 0$, then either $\G$ is virtually cyclic or $\dim \big( \T{QC}(\G;\rho) \big)=\infty$. \end{theorem} \begin{proof} If $\G$ is not virtually cyclic, then Theorem \ref{thm:acy-hyp} implies that $\G$ is acylindrically hyperbolic.
+\begin{theorem} If $(\Omega,\G)$ is a rank one Hilbert geometry, $\G$ is torsion-free and $\rho$ is any unitary representation of $~\G$ on a uniformly convex Banach space $E \neq 0$, then either $\G$ is virtually cyclic or $\dim \big( \T{QC}(\G;\rho) \big)=\infty$. \end{theorem} The proof follows directly from the following general result about acylindrically hyperbolic groups. \begin{theorem}{\cite[Corollary 1.2]{BBF13}} If $G$ is an acylindrically hyperbolic group, $E \neq 0$ is a uniformly convex Banach space, $\rho: G \to \Uc(E)$ is a unitary representation and any maximal finite normal subgroup of $G$ has a non-zero fixed vector, then $\dim \big( \T{QC}(G; \rho) \big) = \infty.$ \qedhere \end{theorem} \begin{proof}[Proof of Theorem \ref{thm:rk-1-hil-infinite-QC-rho}] If $\G$ is not virtually cyclic, then Theorem \ref{thm:acy-hyp} implies that $\G$ is an acylindrically hyperbolic group.
 Since $\G$ is torsion-free, there are no finite normal subgroups.
-The claim then follows from the following result. \begin{proposition} (\cite[Corollary 1.2]{BBF13}) If $G$ is an acylindrically hyperbolic group, $E \neq 0$ is a uniformly convex Banach space, $\rho: G \to \Uc(E)$ is a unitary representation and any maximal finite normal subgroup of $G$ has a non-zero fixed vector, then $\dim \big( \T{QC}(G; \rho) \big) = \infty.$ \qedhere \end{proposition} \end{proof}
+The claim then follows from Theorem \ref{thm:BBF13}. \end{proof}